Re-Imagining Long Duration Energy Storage

 What is Geological Storage?

-Geological Energy Storage is the process of using subsurface caverns such as, salt domes, saline aquifers, or idle O&G wells to store energy in different forms - this could be air, heat, hydrogen, or something else yet to be uncovered.
+Geological Energy Storage uses space in the subsurface such as, salt dome caverns, pore space in saline aquifers, or pore space in hydrocarbon reservoirs to store energy in different form.
+This could be the mechanical energy in a compressed fluid such air, or the chemical energy in a fluid like hydrogen, or something else yet to be uncovered.

-There are over 3 Million idle O&G wells in the United States.
-Rather than abandoning these wells, operators are now able to repurpose their stranded assets into energy storage facilities.
-THEMES believes that we can develop GW's of energy storage throughout the United States by connecting operators and land owners with innovative technologies.
+There are over 2 Million idle oil & gas wells in the United States.
+Rather than abandoning these wells, operators can repurpose their stranded assets into energy storage facilities using idle wells to access the enormous pore volumes underground for energy storage.
+The potential forTerawatt-hours of energy storage throughout the United States exists by making available innovative technologies for repurposing oil & gas infrastructure, and coupling electricity consumers, with renewable generators, operators and land owners.

-THEMES has developed an Adiabatic CAES system which utilizes proven surface technology paired with innovative subsurface storage in the saline aquifer zone, accessed via idle oil & gas infrastructure.
+THEMES has developed an LDES system coupling proven adiabatic surface plant with innovative technologies to repurpose the subsurface for energy storage in the saline aquifer zone, accessed via idle oil & gas well infrastructure.

-THEMES is working with a coalition of partners including University of Southern California, national labs, large O&G operators, and the largest EPC's in the world to demonstrate the initial 5MW project.
+THEMES is working with a coalition of partners including University of Southern California, national labs, a large O&G operator, and a well-known EPC on a first commercial 100MW 12-hour project in California.

 Compressed Natural Gas